fullstack-hy2020/fullstack-hy2020.github.io/src/content/3/en/part3b.md

 ### Application to the Internet

-Now that the whole stack is ready, lets move our application to the internet.
+Now that the whole stack is ready, let's move our application to the internet.
 We'll use good old [Heroku](https://www.heroku.com) for this.

 >If you have never used Heroku before, you can find instructions from [Heroku documentation](https://devcenter.heroku.com/articles/getting-started-with-nodejs) or by Googling.